One-hour coherent optical storage in an atomic frequency comb memory: abstract

-\section{Abstract}
+\section{abstract}

 Photon loss in optical fibers prevents long-distance distribution of quantum information on the ground.
-A conceptually simple solution to this problem is using a transportable quantum memory, i.e. physically transporting a quantum memory which stores photonic quantum states.
-The required storage time would be on the order of hours while the longest optical storage time demonstrated so far is approximately one minute.
-Here, by employing a zero-first-order-Zeeman magnetic field and dynamical decoupling to protect the spin coherence in a solid, we demonstrate coherent storage of light in an atomic frequency comb memory over 1 hour.
-By combining this long-lived optical memory with high-speed trains (with a speed of 300 km/h), this scheme provides significantly enhanced data rate as compared to that relying on direct transmission in telecom optical fibers, leading to a promising future for large-scale quantum communication based on transportable quantum memories.
+Quantum repeater is proposed to overcome this problem, but the communication distance is still limited so far because of the system complexity of the quantum repeater scheme.
+Alternative solutions include transportable quantum memory and quantum-memory-equipped satellites, where long-lived optical quantum memories are the key components to realize global quantum communication.
+However, the longest storage time of the optical memories demonstrated so far is approximately 1 minute.
+Here, by employing a zero-first-order-Zeeman magnetic field and dynamical decoupling to protect the spin coherence in a solid, we demonstrate coherent storage of light in an atomic frequency comb memory over 1 hour, leading to a promising future for large-scale quantum communication based on long-lived solid-state quantum memories.